micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 As you can see, there are two IPs in this network interface, but we are interested only in the second one.
 Save it because we will use it later with NuttX.
 `fe80::9c6e:87a5:eb60:84d0``

-Go to the place where lives the repo that you downloaded previously.
-Go to ``micro-ROS-bridge_RPI/6LowPAN_Tests/6lowpan_recv``
+Go to the place where you previously downloaded the repo.
+From there, go to ``micro-ROS-bridge_RPI/6LowPAN_Tests/6lowpan_recv``
 Finally, execute `recv_demo` telling to open the `61616` port.
 Type this command: ``./recv_demo 61616``

 At this point, the RPI is ready to receive incoming packages.